 - Follow any directions and yield to police and emergency personnel/vehicles.

 - If two cars go into an intersection at the same time, the vehicle on the left must yield the right-of-way to the vehicle on the right.
 The car that got in the intersection first would have the right-of-way if they got to the same time.

 - All cars must stop and not go into the intersection when traffic is blocked, despite what the traffic light indicates.

 Los Angeles T-Bone Car Accident Attorneys

 Injuries sustained in a side-impact collision can be severe, and T-Bone accident victims are typically left with lingering pain and suffering, significant medical expenses, lost incomes, and other financial damages.
 For this reason, having the advice and counsel of a skilled side-collision accident lawyer in Los Angeles is vital.

-At the Arash Law, we have a long track record for serving our accident injury clients with aggressive legal representation.
+We have a long track record for serving our accident injury clients with aggressive legal representation.
 As Los Angeles trial lawyers, we have the legal abilities and resources that are necessary for achieving effective outcomes in side-impact accident injury cases.
 We will carry out a comprehensive investigation to establish all the relevant facts and work tirelessly to show the other driver’s liability.
 Depending on the circumstances, we may call upon accident reconstruction specialists to support the claim.

 We provide free consultations so that you can talk about your car crash without risk or obligation.
 We can determine whether your case has merit, help you speak to insurance companies, and help you in filing a personal injury claim if needed.
 Follow this checklist, and you may come away from a catastrophic car accident with hope for the future.
 You’d have protected your rights, said nothing to put blame on yourself, and sought immediate medical attention for injuries.
 These are activities that can help if you will need to file a claim with the California civil courts to pursue damage compensation.